Twins prospect Ryan Costello found dead

 The statement said Costello's teammates were "naturally devastated" by the news.
 Concerns were raised when Costello failed to report for training Monday morning, days ahead of the Tuatara's opening game of the 2019-2020 ABL season.

-Born in Hartford, Connecticut, he played minor leagues for the Clinton Lumberjacks and later for the Fort Myers Miracle during their 2018 championship run.
+Born in Hartford, Connecticut, he played in the minor leagues for the Clinton Lumberjacks and later for the Fort Myers Miracle during their 2018 championship run.

 In an interview with Twins Daily in October, 2018, Costello said his greatest strength is "my ability to stay positive through tough times and understand that it's part of the game and ups and downs are going to come."